 If you need further information or are still deciding if you have a case to seek a payout for a torn rotator cuff, then you may find these articles relevant:

-Rotator Cuff Tear NHS – a guide to rotator cuff tear symptoms and rotator cuff tear treatment from the NHS.
+- Rotator Cuff Tear NHS – a guide to rotator cuff tear symptoms and rotator cuff tear treatment from the NHS.

-Shoulder Injury Compensation – Not just for those looking for a payout for a torn rotator cuff injury, this guide covers compensation for all shoulder injuries.
+- Shoulder Injury Compensation – Not just for those looking for a payout for a torn rotator cuff injury, this guide covers compensation for all shoulder injuries.
 It includes an alternative to a compensation calculator to give someone who suffers a shoulder injury an idea of how much compensation they could get.

-Thank you for reading this case study on personal injury claims payouts for a torn rotator cuff.
+Thank you for reading this case study on personal injury compensation claims payouts for a torn rotator cuff.
 To make a shoulder injury compensation claim, or to find out more about shoulder injury claims, including those for frozen shoulder, or other causes of shoulder pain call 0800 073 8801 to talk to our team.